🧬

 Common inquiries about the breed

-With proper socialization, they can coexist with other pets, though their high prey drive should be monitored.
+With proper socialization, they can live with other pets, though their herding instinct may cause them to try to 'control' smaller animals.

 View Official FCI Standard